 “Use faceted navigation wisely: Filters are great for eCommerce sites with lots of products, but they can ruin a good architecture if not implemented properly.
 It’s best to have filters that are not crawlable to avoid wasting crawl budget and creating duplicate content.
 If you use URL parameters for your filters, you’ll want to have a canonical link without the parameters.
 You can see an excellent example of faceted navigation implementation on the REI website,” cautions Charles McLaughlin, SEO Consultant at SEOCharles.

 As we mentioned, adding too many top-level menu options may make it difficult for visitors to use the menu.
-So, provide as many top-level categories as necessary, but as few as possible.
+So, provide as many top-level categories as necessary, but as few subcategories as possible.

 “KNOW what your good, converting landing pages are, and make sure those are linked to from the main menu.
 Often, the top-level product category page is NOT a good landing page, as it’s too general (and probably too competitive, and probably doesn’t convert as well), e.g. tvs’ vs. ‘led flat screen tvs’,” suggests Michael Cottam, SEO Consultant